-1hai.cn – confusingly spelled “eHi” on most signage, which is in fact how the name of the company is pronounce (1 is “e”) – is backed by Enterprise, was happy with my Chinese license and did not require any pre-approval, which means that technically you could rent a car with them on the spot if you are so inclined.
+1hai.cn – confusingly spelled “eHi” on most signage but in fact the actual Mandarin pronunciation of the company name (1 is “e”) – is backed by Enterprise, was happy with my Chinese license and did not require any pre-approval, which means that technically you could rent a car with them on the spot if you are so inclined.
 Progress!
 I also learned there was unlimited km on all rental cars and I could drive anywhere in Mainland China without any restrictions.
-They failed to mention Tibet is a no go for foreigners, or perhaps I could have forced my way in, but I decided not to push my luck this time.
+They failed to mention Tibet is a no go for foreign drivers.
 Where it becomes very interesting indeed is that eHi has a whopping 4.000 stores located in 300 different cities across the whole country.
 The sky is the limit as to where exactly you decide to rent your car from and to.
 If you still want the car in Beijing, keep in mind prices are at least twice as high as what they are in smaller cities.

 To organise your rental, the simplest way is to call eHI’s English speaking hotline (400 888 6608) even if you are standing at the counter because no staff will speak enough English to organise the full rental with you.
-You can then use the staff to confirm all details of the rental on their screen and organise.
+You can then use the staff to confirm all details of the rental on their screen and pay.
 On the phone, say it’s for self-drive and someone speaking okay English will call you back within 15-20 minutes – this is one of the instances where having a Chinese mobile number helps greatly.
 Then you can actually choose ANY city you want to rent the car from that is listed on their website and drop it anywhere you want to.
 I suggest always asking for the Airport store of each city as it makes it much easier to locate.
 Make sure you confirm the province in which the city you want is located as many Chinese cities sound alike.

 The eHi website, with the cheapest two rental options out of Beijing Airport: VW Lavida and Peugeot 301.